nicotorresel/nicotorresel/README.md

 ### Hi there 👋 It's [nicotorresel](https://www.linkedin.com/in/nicolas-torresel-1b612015b/)

-I'm a Junior Developer trying to gain more experience and Knowledge in Frontend and Web Developtment.
+I'm a Junior Developer trying to gain more experience and Knowledge in Frontend and Web Development.
 Also trying to specialize in ReactJS.

+I love to code.